 Breast Cancer Treatment Options

-Surgery is the most common treatment for breast cancer.
+Surgery is typically part of every women’s breast cancer treatment process.
 (See below for pictures of the types of surgery.)
-Your doctor can explain each type, discuss and compare the benefits and risks, and describe how each will change the way you look:
+Your oncologist and breast surgeon will discuss your options to compare the benefits and risks of each, and describe how each will change the way you look:

-- Breast-sparing surgery: This is an operation to remove the cancer but not the breast.
-It’s also called breast-conserving surgery.
-It can be a lumpectomy or a segmental mastectomy (also called a partial mastectomy).
+- Breast-sparing surgery: Most often referred to as a lumpectomy, this operation removes the breast cancer and an area around the tumor, but not the entire breast.
 Sometimes an excisional biopsy is the only surgery a woman needs because the surgeon removed the whole lump.

 You may choose to have breast reconstruction.
 This is plastic surgery to rebuild the shape of the breast.
 It may be done at the same time as the cancer surgery or later.
 If you’re considering breast reconstruction, you may wish to talk with a plastic surgeon before having cancer surgery.

-- External radiation therapy: The radiation comes from a large machine outside the body.
+- External radiation therapy: This is the most commonly used form of radiation therapy for breast cancer.
+The radiation comes from a large machine outside the body.
 You will go to a hospital or clinic for treatment.
 Treatments are usually five days a week for four to six weeks.
 External radiation is the most common type used for breast cancer.

 If you have not gone through menopause, the options include: